Dominic Smith Preview, Player Props: Nationals vs. Braves

 Dominic Smith At The Plate

-- Smith has reached base via a hit in 90 games this season (of 144 played), and had multiple hits in 36 of those games.
+- Smith leads Washington with an OBP of .323 this season while batting .252 with 46 walks and 56 runs scored.

+- In 62.8% of his 145 games this season, Smith has picked up at least one hit.
+He's also had 36 multi-hit games.

-- He has hit a long ball in 12 games this season (8.3%), leaving the park in 2.1% of his chances at the plate.
+- Looking at the 145 games he has played this season, he's hit a long ball in 12 of them (8.3%), and in 2.1% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.